mengruts/mengtsai-learn-pr/outline.md

 - Standard + 100Tib

 (Single choice question)

-3. When resizing your ANF Volume quota to reflect different HPC applications performance requirements, what actions need to be done to make the change effective?
+3. When resizing ANF Volume quota to reflect different HPC applications performance requirements, what actions need to be done to make the change effective?

 - umount and mount the Volumes.